Contents

 }

-Examples of the three flows
+Examples of the four flows

 If you don’t want to write code to test the OAuth flows in this topic, try the following options.
 Before continuing, you’ll need to register an app to get a client ID and secret that you can use below.
 When registering your app, use http://localhost:3000 for your redirect URI.